crescent-network/crescent/x/farming/spec/04_messages.md

 For testing purposes only, this custom message is used to advance epoch by 1.

-To enable this message, you must build the `squad` binary:
+To enable this message, you must build the `crescentd` binary:

 ```sh
 make install-testing